Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Introduction

 \begin{thm} (Theorem~\ref{thm:formal-main}) Let $\X$ be an admissible formal $k^+$-scheme with a $k^+$-action of a finite group $G$.
 Suppose that each point $x\in \X$ admits an affine neighborhood $\V_x$ containing $G.x$.
 Then $\X/G$ exists as an admissible formal $k^+$-scheme.
 Moreover, it satisfies the following properties: \begin{enumerate} \item $\pi\colon \X \to \X/G$ is universal in the category of $G$-invariant morphisms to topologically locally ringed spaces over $\S$. \item $\pi: \X \to \X/G$ is a surjective, finite, topologically finitely presented morphism (in particular, it is closed). \item Fibers of $\pi$ are exactly the $G$-orbits. \item The formation of the geometric quotient commutes with flat base change (see Theorem~\ref{thm:formal-main}(\ref{thm:formal-main-4}) for the precise statement). \end{enumerate} \end{thm}

 Finally, we consider the case of locally topologically finite type adic spaces over a locally strongly noetherian adic space.

 \begin{thm} (Theorem~\ref{thm:adic-main}) Let $S$ be a locally strongly noetherian analytic adic space (see Definition~\ref{defn:strongly-noetherian-space}), and $X$ a locally topologically finite type adic $S$-space with an $S$-action of a finite group $G$.
-Suppose that each point $x\in X$ admits affinoid open neighborhood $V_x$ containing $G.x$.
+Suppose that each point $x\in X$ admits an affinoid open neighborhood $V_x$ containing $G.x$.
 Then $X/G$ exists as a locally topologically finite type adic $S$-space.
-Moreover, it satisfies the following properties: \begin{enumerate} \item $\pi\colon X \to X/G$ is universal in the category of $G$-invariant morphisms to valuative topologically locally ringed $S$-spaces. \item $\pi: X \to X/G$ is a finite, surjective morphism (in particular, it is closed). \item Fibers of $\pi$ are exactly the $G$-orbits. \item The formation of the geometric quotient commutes with flat base change (see Theorem~\ref{thm:adic-main}(\ref{thm:adic-main-4}) for the precise statement). \end{enumerate} \end{thm}
+Moreover, it satisfies the following properties: \begin{enumerate} \item $\pi\colon X \to X/G$ is universal in the category of $G$-invariant morphisms to topologically locally $v$-ringed $S$-spaces (see Definition~\ref{defn:valuative-spaces}). \item $\pi: X \to X/G$ is a finite, surjective morphism (in particular, it is closed). \item Fibers of $\pi$ are exactly the $G$-orbits. \item The formation of the geometric quotient commutes with flat base change (see Theorem~\ref{thm:adic-main}(\ref{thm:adic-main-4}) for the precise statement). \end{enumerate} \end{thm}

+The condition that each point $x\in X$ admits an affinoid open neighborhood $V_x$ containing $G.x$ is a much milder in the adic world than in the scheme world.
+For example, we show that it is automatic if $X$ is a separated rigid-analytic space.
+This, in particular, implies that a quotient of a separated rigid-analytic space by a finite group action always exists as a rigid-analytic space.
+In case of a free finite group action, a similar result has been previously obtained in \cite[Theorem 5.1.1]{conrad-temkin} in the world of Berkovich spaces.

+\begin{lemma} (Lemma~\ref{lemma:mild-assumption}) Let $K$ be a non-archimedean field with the residue field $k$, $X$ a separated, locally finite type adic $\Spa(K, \O_K)$-space, and $\{x_1, \dots, x_n\}$ is a finite set of points of $X$.
+Then there is an open affinoid subset $U\subset X$ containing all $x_i$. \end{lemma}

+\begin{rmk} It is reasonable to expect that the assumption of Theorem~\ref{thm:intro-main-adic} is automatic as long as $X$ is $S$-separated (see Remark~\ref{rmk:referee}).
+However, the proof of this claim would seem to require a generalization of the main results of \cite{temkin-local} to more general adic spaces.
+This is beyond the scope of this paper. \end{rmk}

 The natural question is whether these quotients commute with certain functors like formal completion, analytification, and adic generic fiber.
-We show that this is indeed the case, i.e. the formation of the geometric quotients commute with the mentioned above functors whenever they are defined.
+We show that this is indeed the case, i.e. the formation of the geometric quotients commutes with the functors mentioned above whenever they are defined.
 We informally summarize the results below: